AdobeDocs/experience-platform.en/help/query-service/ui/parameterized-queries.md

 Before continuing with this guide, read the [Query Editor UI guide](./user-guide.md).
 The Query Editor guide provides detailed information on how to write, validate, and run queries for customer experience data within the Experience Platform user interface.

->![NOTE]
+>[!NOTE]
 >
->Parameterized queries are not supported inside inline templates beyond their immediate parent level.
-Parameterized queries only work when used in the original template or within a direct child inline template.
+>Within the Adobe Experience Platform UI, parameterized queries are only supported at the parent level of inline templates.
+This means that parameterized queries only work when used in the original template.
+Child templates must be a static template and cannot have dynamic parameters.
+See the [inline templates documentation](../essential-concepts/inline-templates.md) to learn more.

 ## Parameterized query syntax {#syntax}